mohitgrg18/RV32I-5-Stage-Pipelined-Processor/README.md

 | **Verification** | Self-checking scoreboard testbench — **38 / 38 register checks, 6 / 6 memory checks passing** |
 | **Waveform** | GTKWave `.vcd` dump included |

-> This design went through a real debug pass — see [`BUGS_FOUND.md`](BUGS_FOUND.md) for
-> five functional RTL bugs that were found by actually simulating the design (not just
-> reading it) and fixed, plus one bug in the testbench itself that was silently skipping
-> 8 of its own checks until it was caught.

 ---